kalekdev/uni/fundamentals/physics.typ

 ==== Mechanical Waves
 _Mechanical Wave_ - A sequence of coupled oscillators, energy is transferred through matter as particles exert forces on neighboring particles to transfer an oscillation around their equilibrium positions, such matter can be modeled as a row of particles with springs in between them.
 Examples: Sound, string vibrations\
 - Excitation results in a wave traveling in all (possible) directions outwards, however this is often restricted due to the driving forces on one end
-- The velocity of a mechanical wave is dictated purely by the medium, a string with high tension and low density carries waves faster.
-By considering a string with tension T and uniform density $rho$ as a series of infinitesimal coupled oscillating masses, one can derive the following approximation for its wave propagation velocity using the wave equation: $ v approx sqrt(T/rho)
+- The *(phase) velocity* of a mechanical wave (velocity at which any given phase of the wave propagates through space) is dictated purely by the medium, a string with high tension and low density carries waves faster.
+By considering a string with tension T and uniform density $rho$ as a series of infinitesimal coupled oscillating masses, one can derive the following approximation for its wave propagation velocity using the wave equation: $ v = f lambda approx sqrt(T/rho)
 $
-- Wave shape is dictated by the motion of excitation
+- Wave shape is dictated by the motion of excitation (if dispersion is negligible)

 A wave with negligible dispersion can be described mathematically as a time-dependent displacement field $arrow(xi(arrow(r), t)): (RR^3, RR) -> RR^3$.
 Restricted to one dimension:
 $